tomcritchlow/tomcritchlow.github.io/wiki/drafts/2022-01-26-electric-tables.md

 - Are.na is interesting - it's the perhaps a close cousin in terms of saving URLs to "tables" (channels in Arena language).
 Are.na does a little bit of the extraction pulling a screenshot, title etc from the page but doesn't go far enough (and the UI is clunky as you save over 10-20 URLs into a channel, it's not really designed for comparing and list making)
 - Rows.com is kind of like a supercharged spreadsheet (and I like how they have little tables in the UI vs one infinite canvas) but it's still too "spreadsheety" and is geared heavily to the enterprise (LinkedIn search, Crunchbase search etc).
 Still, I like the spirit.

 I'm not sure where it goes from here, but here are some directions I'd be excited about:

-### Customizable

-The data extraction component is always going to be fragile.
-Web pages change.
-Some pages (e.g. Amazon) are actively hostile to data extraction.
-And the web is vast and weird.
-I want Electric Tables to be a general purpose tool so it wouldn't be that hard to have a page where the user could define their own data extraction rules.

-I'm thinking you could set something like:
-- domain.com: "xpath / regex / CSS selector"

-Then when the bookmarklet grabs the data from the page it adds whatever data it can from the rule you set.

-Not only would this make Electric Tables customizable but it would also make it very easy to fix if one of the scrapers stopped working in the future (this is also where an [open scraping database](https://tomcritchlow.com/2021/03/29/open-scraping-database/) would be useful!).

 ### Hosted & Collaborative